Transitioning To Adult Dog Food

 Loss of Appetite

 During the transition to adult dog food, some dogs may experience a temporary loss of appetite.
 This can be concerning for pet owners, especially if their dog previously had a healthy appetite.
 There are several reasons why a dog may lose interest in their food during the transition process.
-It could be due to a change in taste, texture, or the introduction of new ingredients.
+It could be due to a change in taste, texture, or the of new ingredients.
 To address this, ensure a gradual transition and try to make the new food more appealing by warming it up or adding a small amount of low-sodium broth.
 If the loss of appetite persists or your dog refuses to eat, consult with your veterinarian for guidance.

 Food Aversion